 The audiological assessment describes the type of hearing loss, with and without amplification, as well as the implications of the hearing loss for the student's hearing in a variety of circumstances.
 A licensed Audiologist must sign the report.
 Additionally, the report must have been completed in the state of Texas and within the last 12 months to be used for considering the eligibility of DHH.
 The campus evaluator will send the audiological report form to the Audiologist.
-The campus evaluator should follow up with frequent calls to ensure that the completed form, including date and Audiologist's signature, is returned in a timely manner.
+The evaluator should follow up with frequent calls to ensure that the completed form, including date and Audiologist's signature, is returned in a timely manner.

-Use of Fort Bend ISD Medical Consultants for Otolaryngologist or Audiologists
+Use of Fort Bend ISD Medical Consultants for Audiologists

-If the parent is unable to financially access an audiologist or otolaryngologist, Fort Bend ISD is required to contract with an outside vendor for this portion of the evaluation, and the evaluation will be completed at no cost to the parent.
-If the contracted audiologist or otolaryngologist is required, the campus evaluator must email or call-in the request to the Program Manager of Evaluation & Student Support.
-The following information must be submitted: Student Name, DOB, Parent Name, Campus, Type of Evaluation needed (Audiological and/or Otological).
-The Program Manager will contact the campus evaluator when the contract is executed, and the parent may be notified to schedule the appointment.
+If the parent is unable to financially access an audiologist, Fort Bend ISD is required to contract with an outside vendor for this portion of the evaluation, and the evaluation will be completed at no cost to the parent.
+If the contracted audiologist is required, the assigned evaluator must email or call-in the request to the Program Manager of Evaluation & Student Support.
+The following information must be submitted: Student Name, DOB, Parent Name, Campus, and Type of Evaluation needed.
+The Program Manager will contact the assigned evaluator when the contract is executed, and the parent may be notified to schedule the appointment.